 - To pull out cash from their home’s equity.
 A cash-out refinance lets you tap your home’s equity by replacing your existing mortgage with a new one for a larger loan amount, taking the difference in cash.

 - To remove a borrower from the mortgage.
 Divorce is another reason to refinance in order to get your former spouse’s name off the loan.
 This might also apply if you bought a home with another relative or friend.
 The person who is refinancing the loan into his or her name will have to qualify for the new loan solely with their own income, credit and employment.
 Don’t forget that removing someone from a mortgage doesn’t remove them from the deed of the home, which may require filing a legal document called a quitclaim deed (check your state’s property laws for guidance).

 - To get rid of FHA mortgage insurance.
 For borrowers with a loan insured by the Federal Housing Administration, known as FHA loans, refinancing into a conventional mortgage can eliminate annual mortgage premium payments once you’ve reached 20 percent equity in your home.

 Refinancing next steps

-If you’ve looked at the numbers and refinancing makes sense, then it’s time to shop around for a refinance lender.
-Check with your current mortgage servicer, as well as national banks, credit unions, online mortgage lenders and a possibly a mortgage broker to compare refinance rates and terms.
+If you’ve looked at the numbers and decided that refinancing makes sense, then it’s time to shop around for a refinance lender.
+Check with your current mortgage servicer, as well as national banks, credit unions, online mortgage lenders and possibly a mortgage broker to compare refinance rates

 Make sure you get everything in writing, such as fees and interest rates.
 Lenders will send you a loan estimate that breaks down your new loan details and all fees.
 Loan estimates are great tools for comparison shopping to give you the clearest picture of which lender will help you meet your refinance goals.